ikloster03/vue3-truncate-html/docs/en/performance-testing.md

 1. Check configuration correctness in `performance.config.ts`
 2. Ensure all dependencies are installed
 3. Check logs for errors
-4. Use `npm run test:performance:multi` for more detailed analysis
+4. Use `npm run test:performance` for more detailed analysis
 5. Check file permissions for `scripts/performance-delta-report.js`

 ## Versioning